 The Child Cancer Foundation was the most popular charity this year, receiving $29,036 in donations from 20 different Z stations across the country.
 That’s money they’ll be able to put towards the important work they do supporting families who have been impacted by child cancer.
 The Blind Foundation and Sweet Louise also proved popular, receiving $16,357 and $13,132, respectively.

-Hospice Waikato received $11,416 in donations — the most of any regional charity.
+Hospice Waikato received $11,416 in donations in 2017 — the most of any regional group.
 Up north, Heart Kids Auckland was a close runner up with $9,912.
-Other popular regional charities included Heart Kids Manawatu, Foster Hope Northland, Hospice Southland and the Wellington Free Ambulance service.
+Other popular regional groups last year included Heart Kids Manawatu, Foster Hope Northland, Hospice Southland and the Wellington Free Ambulance service.

-It’s only thanks to the community spirit of everyday Kiwis like yourself that Kiwi charities are able to exist.
-Thanks for voting, and look out for Good in the Hood next year to have your say about where your local donations should go.
+It’s only thanks to the community spirit of everyday Kiwis like yourself that community groups like these are able to exist.
+Thanks for voting, and keep an eye out for Good in the Hood voting stations at your local Z this May to have your say about where your donations should go.